 Conduct of meetings.
-At the time appointed for a meeting, the members will be called to order by the president as chair or, in his or her absence, the temporary chair, noting managers in attendance.
-On determination of a quorum, the Board will proceed to do business in accordance with the agenda, as may be amended and approved by the Board.
+At the time appointed for a meeting, the members will be called to order by the chair or, in his or her absence, the temporary chair.
+The chair shall note the managers in attendance and declare for the record whether or not a quorum of the managers is present.
+On determination of a quorum, the Board will proceed with the approval of the tentative agenda, as may be amended and approved by the Board.
+Upon approval of the agenda, the Board will proceed in accordance with the approved agenda.

-The chair will preserve order and decide questions of orderOrder,., subject to an appeal by any member.
+The chair will preserve order and decide questions of order etc. in accordance with Roberts Rules of Order.
 The chair may make motions, second motions, or speak on any question.
 The chair will be entitled to vote in the same manner as other members of the Board.

-The order of business for a meeting may be varied by the chair, but no public hearing convened by the Board will be closed before the time specified for the hearing in the notice.
+The order of business for a meeting may be varied by the Board.

+No public hearing convened by the Board will be closed before the time specified for the hearing in the notice.

 Every member before speaking will address the chair and will not proceed until recognized by the chair.
+Each member wishing to be heard on any matter shall be entitled to be heard at least once and at least as many times and for as long as any other member.
 A member called to order will immediately suspend his or her remarks until the point of order is decided by the chair.

 Any person may address the Board on a matter properly before the Board.
+The chair may limit the time allowed for a manager or other person addressing the Board to speak provided that such limitations shall be consistently applied to all addressing the Board.

-The chair may limit the time allowed for a manager or other person addressing the Board to speak.
+Every regular meeting shall provide an opportunity for any person to address a matter not otherwise before the Board.
+The chair may limit the time allowed for a manager or other person addressing the Board to speak which limitations shall be consistently applied to all speakers.
+The chair of the meeting may limit the time each presenter has to present to no less than 3 minutes, which limitations shall be consistently applied to all presenters.

 Any person may request that a matter be heard by the Board.
 The Board will consider such request and determine whether and, if approved, when to take up the matter or to defer the matter pending receipt of additional information thereon and direct the administrator to obtain such information.

-Every member will act with courtesy, civility and respect in all interactions as a member of the Board of Managers, maintaining an open mind, and participating in open communication; members should refrain from abusive conduct, personal charges or verbal attacks upon the character or motives of other members, staff or any member of the public.
+Every person in attendance shall use reasonable efforts to act with courtesy, civility and respect in all interactions as a member of the Board, maintaining an open mind, and participating in open communication; members should refrain from abusive conduct, personal charges or verbal attacks upon the character or motives of other members, staff or any member of the public.

 Appeal of a chair ruling.
 A manager may appeal to the Board from a ruling of the chair.
 If the appeal is seconded, the manager may speak once solely on the question involved and the chair may explain his or her ruling, but no other manager will participate in the discussion.
 The appeal will be sustained if it is approved by a majority of the managers present, exclusive of the chair.

 Meeting rules.
 In all points not covered by these rules, the conduct of a meeting of the Board will be governed by the current edition of Robert’s Rules of Order.
-Robert’s Rules may be temporarily suspended by consent of a majority of the managers present at the meeting.
+Robert’s Rules may be temporarily suspended by consent of all of the managers present at the meeting.